John Menkes: Early life

 Menkes was born in 1928 in Vienna, Austria.
 His family fled Austria for Ireland days before the start of World War II, and later moved to California.
 He was interested in journalism, but his father, a fourth-generation physician, convinced him to go into medicine.
 He earned a bachelor's degree and a master's degree in organic chemistry from the University of Southern California.

 Medical training

 After receiving his M.D. from Johns Hopkins in 1952, he was an intern at Boston Children's Hospital.
 There, he encountered an unusual case.
 A child was showing signs of decline.
-The mother had two previous sons who had undergone the same changes and she had noted that their urine had a smell reminiscent of maple syrup, unlike their healthy sister.
+The mother had two previous sons and a daughter, who had undergone the same changes and she had noted that their urine had a smell reminiscent of maple syrup, unlike their two healthy sisters.
 The child died after one week of life.
 Samples of urine were examined, but no specific compound had been identified before the samples were exhausted.
 Among techniques, the odor was compared, by smell, to an inventory of organic chemicals.
 Menkes, Peter Hurst (a resident), and John Craig (pathologist) published the account in a paper that was later listed in the Science Citation Index "Citation Classics".